aisingapore/PeekingDuck/docs/source/use_cases/object_counting_over_time.rst

 As mentioned in the earlier `How it Works`_ section, for object tracking to work well, the upstream object detector needs to produce predictions which are as accurate as possible.
-Please take a look at the :doc:`benchmarks </resources/01a_object_detection>` of object detection models that are included in PeekingDuck if you would like to use a different model variation or an alternative model better suited to your use case.
+Please take a look at the :doc:`benchmarks </resources/01a_object_detection>` of object detection models that are included in PeekingDuck if you would like to use a different model or model type better suited to your use case.

 **2. Tracking Node**